If you haven't done so yet today, please recite the

 Evening: Attend the Priestly ceremonies of the Holy Temple.

 Night of the 15th of Nisan: During the Seder, the Korban Pesach and the Korban Chagigah would be roasting nearby.
 At the right time in the Hagadah, they would wash their hands, eat Matzah, and eat the Korban Chagigah for the main part of the meal.
-Once they were no longer hungry they would eat for dessert the Korban Pesach, together with Matzah and the Bitter Herb.
-They would then say the Blessings After the Meal, and drink the Third Cup of Wine.
-Then they finished the Seder.
-During the time of the Second Holy Temple, after the Blessings After the Meal they would all go up to the roof of the house and sing Hallel (Psalms of Praise).
+(If Erev Pesach is on Shabbos, as happens every so often, the Chagigah was not brought Erev Pesach, and therefore was not eaten at the Seder.
+They would eat meat that had been cooked on Friday.)
+Once they were no longer hungry they would eat the Korban Pesach for dessert, together with Matzah and the Bitter Herb.
+They would then say

 Can you picture thousands upon thousands of Jews, from all over the land of Israel, every one of them standing on the roofs of Jerusalem, singing Hallel!
 The Talmud says that it seemed like all the roofs of the city were bursting.
 It must have been the most glorious sight ever seen and heard!